-Isn’t that what life is all about?
-Being happy?
-You would think so wouldn’t you.
-So why are so many people around me so miserable?
-My daughter Amy, sited a perfect example today.
+So why are so many people so miserable?
+My daughter Amy, cited a perfect example today.
 She works in a department store, and mentioned that she had at least 10 miserable or depressed people in a row go though her checkout.
 She thought she must have done or said something wrong.
 Then Kim mentioned that when she was a checkout chick in the UK during the 80’s, she remembered that everyone who she served were mostly happy.
 Why is it now the case that some of us are not as happy as we used to be?

 I believe it may be two things, loss of community, and affluenza.
-Let me expand on both of these causes.
+Let me expand what I believe to be both these causes.

 This brings me to my second point of affluenza.
 I have written about the subject of affluenza before, but I will expand on it and its perceived link to happiness.
 Affluenza is the bloated, sluggish and unfulfilled feeling that results from efforts to keep up with the Joneses.
 It is also an epidemic of stress, overwork, waste and indebtedness cause by the pursuit of the capitalist dream.
 The never-ending pursuit of material wealth which causes harm to the environment around us, which one thinks may lead to happiness.